m-cetin/power_enumerator/README.md

 # Enumeration tool to look for certain files on scale

-This tool checks for the presence of a certain file for a given list of domains called "wordlist.txt".
+This tool checks for the presence of a certain file for a given list of domains called "domains.txt".

 ```
 ./powerenum.sh directory grep_value output_file